 Aunt Teen's Creamy Chocolate Fudge

-This was my aunt's recipe for fudge, passed down through the family.
-It's better than any fudge I've ever had at the Jersey shore, and easy enough to whip up in 15 minutes or so.
+This is the best fudge recipe ever!
+It's my aunt's recipe, passed down through the family.
+It's better than any fudge I've ever had at the Jersey shore and easy enough to whip up in 15 minutes or so.

-This was my aunt's recipe for fudge, passed down through the family.
-It's better than any fudge I've ever had at the Jersey shore, and easy enough to whip up in 15 minutes or so.
+This is the best fudge recipe ever!
+It's my aunt's recipe, passed down through the family.
+It's better than any fudge I've ever had at the Jersey shore and easy enough to whip up in 15 minutes or so.

 Absolutely incredible fudge!
 It is perfectly smooth, creamy, chocolately, and all-around enjoyable.
 Try putting the marshmallow creme in the microwave for about 15 seconds before adding it to the pan; it will come out of the jar much easier.
 Though the cooking experience would have been less stressful with one, a candy thermometer really isn't necessary.
 One tablespoon of butter is just the right amount, and boiling the mixture for around 7 minutes instead of five can assure that the fudge will solidify.
 Some found that the recipe was a bit too sweet, so taking out 1/4 cup of sugar can tame some of the super-sweetness.
 Finally, using 2 cups of the semisweet chips and 1 cup of the milk chocolate chips instead of the other way around can make an even richer fudge (especially for those dark chocolate lovers like me).
 It is THE BEST fudge recipe around, and I am sure that I will make it again and again for years to come.Read More